vapoursynth/vapoursynth/doc/pythonreference.rst

       exception thrown when rendering the frame.

       *The future will always be in the running or completed state*

-   .. py:method:: get_frame_async_raw(n, cb: callable)

-      First form of this method.
-It will call the callback from another thread as soon as the frame is rendered.

-      The `result`-value passed to the callback will either be a AudioFrame-instance on success or a Error-instance on failure.

-      *This method is intended for glue code.
-For normal use, use get_frame_async instead.*

-      :param n: The frame number
-      :param cb: A callback in the form `cb(node, n, result)`

-   .. py:method:: get_frame_async_raw(n, cb: Future[, wrapper: callable = None])
-      :noindex:

-      Second form of this method.
-It will take a Future-like object (including asyncio.Future or similar) and set its result or exception according to the result of the function.

-      The optional `wrapper`-parameter is intended for calls like asyncio.EventLoop.call_soon_threadsafe in which all calls to its future-object must be wrapped.

-      *This method is intended for glue code.
-For normal use, use get_frame_async instead.*

-      :param n: The frame number
-      :param cb: The future-object whose result will be set.
-      :param wrapper: A wrapper-callback which is responsible for moving the result across thread boundaries.
-If not given, the result of the future will be set in a random thread.

    .. py:method:: set_output(index = 0)